Discipline

 Penalties

-Stage 1- Authorised Officer
+Stage 1- Investigating Officer

 If your case is decided at Stage 1 there will be limits on the penalties you can get.